 Most of our travel articles are written in the narrative style popularized by travel guide books.
 This contrasts sharply with the "fluffy," flowery, overly-imaginative "travel writing" typical of travel and "lifestyle" magazines (and some websites).
-That's because we're more interested in your experience than that of an itinerant, self-centered writer in search of a particular "mood" or impression – and his compensation based on a piece's word count and creative "angle."
-With all due respect for talented writers of any kind, we believe that Sicily is fascinating enough without the embellishments.
+That's because we're more interested in your experience than that of an itinerant, self-centered travel writer in search of a particular "mood" or impression – and his compensation based on a piece's word count and creative "angle."
+With all due respect for talented writers of any kind, we believe that Sicily is fascinating enough without the quasi-literary embellishments.

 We're unique but we're not alone.
 There are several good websites published in English dedicated to Sicilian travel or Sicily generally.
 The better ones (published in good, understandable English) are the work of Sicilian emigrés living in English-speaking countries.
 Best of Sicily is the work of Sicilians in Sicily – most of whom have lived abroad – and our office is located in a historic palace in Old Palermo.
 While today's technology can bridge distances, there's really no satisfactory substitute for being here in Sicily if you're writing for a Sicily destination guide!

 Best of Sicily is the most popular online travel and destination guide dedicated to Sicily, with over two million readers per year.
 (Like many other independent sites in the top 1 percent of internet readership, we arrived at this point thanks largely to the fair ranking systems of Google and Yahoo.)
 In an environment increasingly dominated by media conglomerates, mega-publishers and major travel-marketing brands, this site stands out as an example of a successful yet independent publication willing to challenge the "giants" of the field.
-As Best of Sicily is a commercial site, paid advertising is accepted (and we market co-branded tours of Sicily), but this is one of the few guides of its kind which is not published by a travel-related company (explicitly to promote hotels, tours, home rentals) or a public tourism bureau.
+As Best of Sicily is a commercial site, paid advertising is accepted (and we market our own tours of Sicily), but this is one of the few guides of its kind which is not published by a travel-services company (explicitly to promote hotels, tours, villa rentals) or a public tourism bureau.
 That means that Best of Sicily is "free press."
 It is an independent publication having an independent editorial policy.
 No bureaucrat, media mogul or business owner decides what we publish.
 You do.
 The content of this website is based on what readers want to know about Sicily, and that encompasses a great number of topics.

 Expressed another way: Yes, this site has advertising and commercial links, but Best of Sicily does not exist just to sell a product or service.
 That's not our raison d'être.
 Our pages are not advertorials and they don't contain so-called contextual links paid for by advertisers.
 Nor are there large, overbearing pictorial ads flashing and jumping off the screen, cluttering the pages you're trying to read.

-Where there is advertising it is clearly presented as such in the title or navigation areas outside a page's main text area or on a separate page (with co-branding in some cases), or linked from the links, travel services or travel ideas pages.
+Where there is advertising it is clearly presented as such in the title or navigation areas outside a page's main text area or on a separate page, or linked from the links, travel services or travel ideas pages.
 While we occasionally (and without financial compensation) link to external sites of interest (and we have a commercial hotel reservation page), we don't publish a "travel guide" that presents advertising as if it were an essential feature of a topic, sneaking promotional, deceptive "contextual links" into every page in formats such as, "Read about (our) XXXX (service) for Sicily."
 We have actually refused paid advertorials for products and services (like long-distance cell phone service with a major European firm) specifically because we do not wish to place deceptive promotional content on this website.